culturecreates/artsdata-data-model/_architecture/overview.fr.md

 <p>{% include architecture-languages.html %}</p>

 Architecture Overview
 ====================
-How data flows in and out of Artsdata.ca.
+**French coming soon:** How data flows in and out of Artsdata.ca.
 Click a circle in the image to learn more about it.

 {% include architecture-diagram.html %}